M-Gwaza/OpenMRS-to-OHDSI/README.md

 **Keywords** : OpenMRS, OMOP CDM, OHDSI

-## Understanding the Terminologies
+## Understanding OHDSI

-1. OpenMRS

-2. OHDSI

 The Observational Health Data Sciences and Informatics (or OHDSI, pronounced "Odyssey") program is a multi-stakeholder, interdisciplinary collaborative to bring out the value of health data through large-scale analytics.
 All our solutions are open-source.
 [OHDSI](https://ohdsi.org/)

 OHDSI tools help turn health data into a common format, making it easier for different organizations to work together and study health trends.
 They also provide useful tools to check data quality, make predictions, and create easy-to-understand reports.

 This common format is called the OMOP CDM.
+[The Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM)](https://www.ohdsi.org/data-standardization/) is a way of organizing health data in a standard format so that different organizations can easily share and analyze it.
+It helps make sure that data from different sources—like hospitals, clinics, or research studies—can be understood and used in the same way, no matter where it comes from.

 Some of the key OHDSI tools include: